 A child travel consent form is a legal document that lets minors travel without having both of their parents or guardians present.
 Child minor forms are usually used when a child is traveling alone for international or domestic travel but can also be used when a child is traveling with a group, school, or with an adult who is not their legal guardian.

 It is advisable to have a child travel consent form for any travel, especially if traveling out of the country.
 Also, keep in mind that travel consent forms are only suitable for a specific trip.
 You will need a new one each time the child travels.

 In general, children between 5 and 18 years old can fly by themselves.
 However, airlines may require the younger of this group to take part in their unaccompanied minor program.
 For domestic travel, a parent or guardian will need to fill out the airline’s form for this program.
-A child traveling out of the country on their own, with one parent or legal guardian, or with someone permitted by the parent or legal guardian, will need to have a Minor (Child) Travel Consent form that is notarized.
+A child traveling out of the country on their own, with one parent or legal guardian, or with someone permitted by the parent or legal guardian, will need to have a Child Travel Consent form that is notarized.

-What Is a Minor (Child) Travel Consent Form?
+What is a Child Travel Consent Form?

 With the rise of cases of a child being abducted in custody cases by one parent, or a child being the victim of pornography and trafficking, the government and airlines have become extremely vigilant regarding children traveling.
 Before being allowed to go, they will be asked for a travel consent form if they are not with both parents.

 This form is a legal document that lets minors travel without having both of their parents or guardians present.
 The form is mainly used when children are travel as unaccompanied minors, as well as traveling with an adult that is not the legal guardian, such as a grandparent, family member, friend, or teacher.
 It’s advisable to have this form for any travel, especially if traveling out of the country.
 Also, keep in mind that travel consent is only suitable for that specific trip.
 You will need a new one each time the child travels.